dcunited001/dcunited001.github.io/_drafts/facets-of-greatness-systems-theory.md

         - that's bullshit
         - i don't actually want to think about it that hard
         - i just want to know
-    - if someone is fucking with you this and then bitches relationship problems, but consistent misleads you on what they want/need and their idea of what you want/need
+    - if someone is fucking with you this and then bitches about relationship problems, but consistent misleads you on what they want/need and their idea of what you want/need
       - THAT PERSON DOESN'T CARE!!